cscottski/hrpre-recursiontest/README.md

 comparison output for the getElementsByClassName method and your getElementsByClassName function.
 This assumes that jquery is in the local directory.

-Within the file getElementsByClassName-Test.html, inside the element, make sure to change the relative path to your getElementsByClassName.js file.
+Within the file getElementsByClassName-Test.html, inside the <head> element, make sure to change the relative path to your getElementsByClassName.js file.